 Learn the Cruise Ship

 The good news is that all vessels are generally the same.
 Across the cruise companies, there’s a common layout: A pool on the top deck in the center next to the buffet style restaurant (usually called the Lido) with a pool bar; the multi-level theater is in the front of the ship on the main decks; the main decks (usually decks 4-6) have an open lobby/atrium with several bars around the atrium; the guest services desk is on the lower floor of the open atrium; the primary dining room will be at the very rear of the ship on the main decks; the infirmary or medical facility will be on the lowest level of the boat; etc.

-Some cruises will have a rock climbing wall, a cooking class, etc., but generally they are all the same floorplan/layout.
+Some ships will have a rock climbing wall, a cooking class, etc., but generally they are all the same floorplan/layout.
 One of our top cruise tips is to spend about 30 minutes walking around to familiarize yourself with the overall layout once you get onboard.

 You’ll probably be hungry.
 We recommend avoiding the buffet or Lido on the first day.
 This is a good strategy for avoiding stomach viruses at the beginning of a trip and has the benefit of helping you avoiding the crowds because the buffet is always mobbed with people on the first day.